Application to Join a Research Group

 4. Download an unofficial PDF copy of your transcript from MySwarthmore.
 You will be asked to upload this as part of your online application procedure.

 5. Follow this link to the online application form for joining a research group.
 You will be asked to login using your Swarthmore username and password to access the application.

-You must complete the online application by Friday December 7th at Noon.
+You must complete the online application by Noon on Wednesday, November 28th.

 Assignment of Students to Research Groups

 Chemistry/Biochemistry faculty members meet as a group to look over all the submitted applications in December.
 You will receive feedback about the availability of research positions after that meeting has taken place.